 Ms. Bev began her training in both RAD and Cechetti in Johannesburg, South Africa, and has transitioned from a dancer into a master teacher.
 She was accepted at the Royal Ballet School in London, England, and danced soloist and principal roles with the PACT Ballet Company in South Africa for 15 years.
 Among the roles she performed were Bluebird and Princess Aurora from The Sleeping Beauty, Odette/Odile from Swan Lake, the Sugar Plum Fairy in The Nutcracker, Swanhilda in Coppélia, Juliet in Romeo and Juliet, Giselle in Giselle, Kitri in Nureyev’s production of Don Quixote, and the lead in Balanchine’s Theme and Variations.
 She has also performed works by renowned choreographers such as Jiří Kylián, John Cranko, Goh Choo San, André Prokovsky, and Sir Frederick Ashton.
 Ms. Bagg has a diploma in biomechanics and physiology from the University of the Witwatersrand and integrates this knowledge into her teaching.
 Since immigrating to Canada, Ms. Bagg has been invited as a guest teacher to various companies and schools in the USA and Canada.
 She was Ballet Mistress of Ballet BC and Alberta Ballet and has been instrumental in staging Swan Lake and Giselle for South African Ballet Theatre and Washington Ballet.
 Spanning over 40 years of a passionate and very successful career as a professional dancer, teacher and coach, Ms. Bagg is able to draw on this experience and offer a rich and insightful approach to teaching and coaching.
 She establishes an environment of positive energy and demands excellence in a nurturing and inspiring manner.

 Ms. Sophia began her training in ISTD Ballet and Modern at Pro Arte at age seven.
-She went on to complete RAD Advanced 2 Ballet, ISTD Advanced 2 Ballet and ISTD Advanced 2 Modern as well as her Licentiate Teachers qualification in ballet and her Associate Teachers in modern.
+She went on to complete RAD Advanced 2 Ballet, ISTD Advanced 2 Ballet and ISTD Advanced 2 Modern as well as her Licentiate Teachers qualification in Ballet and her Associate Teachers qualification in Modern.
 Students training with Ms. Sophia have consistently attained the highest marks in ballet and modern examinations.
+She holds a Bachelor’s degree in Business Administration with a concentration in accounting from Simon Fraser University.
 She was a member of Pro Arte’s CatchingART Aspirant Company in 2013 and 2014.
 Music is a passion for Ms. Sophia.
 She uses her voice as a solo vocalist at her church and also appears singing jazz standards in restaurants around Vancouver.
 Piano is her instrument of choice and she has completed her grade 10 RCM piano examination.
-She appeared in Theatre Under the Star’s “Hairspray” in 2015 and “Mary Poppins” 2017.
-Not only has Ms. Sophia performed, she has directed and choreographed ‘Cabaret for a Cure’, a fundraising show for the cancer ward at BC Children’s Hospital.
-She continues to study as a scholarship student at Simon Fraser University.
+She appeared in Theatre Under the Star’s “Hairspray” (2015), “Mary Poppins” (2017) and Cinderella (2018).
+Ms. Sophia is also an award-winning choreographer with credits including local high school musicals, ‘Cabaret for a Cure’, and numerous pieces presented in competitions and showcases.
 Being a teacher is something that Ms. Sophia has aspired to ever since she was a young girl and she is thrilled to be given the opportunity to work with dancers of all ages as they discover the beauty of dance!